DavidIAm/perl-Set-SegmentTree/README.md

 Only stores keys for you to use to index into other structures I like uuids for that.

+The values for ranging are evaluated in numeric context, so using non-numerics probably won't work

 # LICENSE AND COPYRIGHT

 Copyright (C) 2017 by David Ihnen